Learn how to make easy DIY French Door Curtains with this simple tutorial.

-Large patterns, vertical stripes or graphics that you want to be clearly visible, such as words work best with this type of curtain..
+Large patterns, vertical stripes, or graphics that you want to be clearly visible, such as words, work best with this type of curtain.

 Gathered Curtain Panels

 This is a piece of fabric with fullness hung between two rods and gathered at the header and footer.

 Single Layer Curtain Panels

-If you want to sew a single layer panel (which is definitely the easiest), look for a fabric that is attractive on the reverse side as well as the front if it will be visible on both sides of the door.
-Choose your fabric accordingly.
+If you want to sew a single-layer panel (which is definitely the easiest), look for a fabric that is attractive on the reverse side as well as the front if it will be visible on both sides of the door.

 Lined Curtain Panels

 If you want the curtain panel lined, be sure to choose two fabrics that are fairly lightweight.

-I know…so many decisions!
 Next, let’s measure the french doors and find out how much fabric you need to buy.

 Determine the Amount of Fabric You Need

-To determine how much fabric you need to purchase, choose the style of curtain panels you would like to make.
-Measuring directions are below.
+To find out how much fabric you need to purchase, choose the style of curtain panels you would like to make.

 Flat Curtain Panel

-Add 3 inches total to the width for the fabric (1.5 inches on both sides) and 3 inches total to the height (1.5 inches on top and bottom).
+Add 3 inches total to the width of the fabric (1.5 inches on both sides) and 3 inches total to the height (1.5 inches on top and bottom).